fzegeo/OlPrimeNgDemo/README.md

 ## ToDo

-Add Styling for components ('uglified' for structure highlighting)
+    * Add Styling for components ('uglified' for structure highlighting)
+    * Adding node does not update the checkboxes

 ## Misc